-(2) None of the authors of the present document doubt the sincere concern that many physicians have in performing the above-described procedures on living fetuses, given that good effects may result (preserving the life of the mother or of other fetuses).
+- None of the foregoing text applies to resection of a deceased fetus (i.e. missed miscarriage or stillbirth).
+In those cases, pregnancy has already fundamentally concluded, but there is a delay in completion of the process of miscarriage or delivery. - 2) None of the authors of the present document doubt the sincere concern that many physicians have in performing the above-described procedures on living fetuses, given that good effects may result (preserving the life of the mother or of other fetuses).
 However, the authors believe it important to separate the means from the consequences.

-In conclusion, AAPLOG urges its colleagues in Obstetrics and Gynecology to cultivate a lifeaffirming practice of the specialty, in which both the maternal and fetal patients are treated with human dignity and respect.
+In conclusion, AAPLOG urges the profession of obstetrics and gynecology to cultivate a life-affirming way to practice the specialty, in which both the maternal and fetal patients are treated with human dignity and respect.